-My research is primarily in the philosophy of maths, but frequently veers in to metaphysics, epistemology, and logic.
+My research is primarily in the philosophy of maths, but frequently goes in to logic, metaphysics, and epistemology.

 I’m particularly interested in new axioms for mathematics — what ones there are, why we want them, what counts as evidence for them — and the nature of the mathematical universe — whether it is inherently potential, whether there a single universe or many, whether there are collections other than sets.